redllamas/kamome/Readme.md

 # testing, testing, one, two...

-This is possibly the sixth or seventh incarnation of my wayward, failed, *"Hello, world!"" of a blog, **kamome**.
+This is possibly the sixth or seventh incarnation of my wayward, failed, *"Hello, world!"* of a blog, **kamome**.

 **Kamome** (or *seagull* in Japanese) is simply a place to test using whatever new language or service I'm into at the time.